ColumbiaCGUI/ARUI/README.md

 ## Changelog

+6/1/23:
+* Adding fall back options if eye gaze does not work: Enable/Disable attention-based task overview and allows users to 'touch' the task list button, in addition to dwelling

 5/31/23:
 * Adding Space Managment, a more accurate representation of full space for the view management algorithm
 * Adding 'RegisterDetectedObject(..)' and 'DeRegisterDetectedObject(..)' so a 3D mesh can be added to the view management.